AuthorizeNet/inperson-sdk-ios/README.md

     a)	Initialize _AnetEMVManager_ with US Currency and terminal ID.
 Refer to the _AnetEMVManager.h_ file and the sample app for more details.
 Parameters include `skipSignature` and `showReceipt`.

     b)	`initWithCurrencyCode: terminalID: skipSignature: showReceipt`

+    c)  Set the connection mode of the EMV reader device.
+EMV reader can be connected to the iOS device either with Audio or Bluetooth connection.
+    `- (void)setConnectionMode:(AnetEMVConnectionMode)iConnectionMode;`

+    * Audio connection is selected by default.
+    * Refer to the _AnetEMVManager.h_ file and the sample app for more details.

+    d) Set the terminal mode, SDK allows AnetEMVModeSwipe or AnetEMVModeInsertOrSwipe.
+AnetEMVModeInsertOrSwipe accepts CHIP Based transactions as well as Swipe/MSR transaction, AnetEMVModeSwipe accepts only MSR/Swipe transactions.
+    `- (void)setTerminalMode:(AnetEMVTerminalMode)iTerminalMode;`

+    * AnetEMVModeInsertOrSwipe is selected by default
+    * Refer to the _AnetEMVManager.h_ file and the sample app for more details.

-    c)	Instantiate `AnetEMVTransactionRequest` and populate the required values, similar to `AuthNetRequest` for regular transactions.
+    e)	Instantiate `AnetEMVTransactionRequest` and populate the required values, similar to `AuthNetRequest` for regular transactions.
 If you are using Swift to build your application, do not use the static methods provided by SDK to initialize the objects.
 Also, `AnetEMVSdk` requires the app to provide `presentingViewController`, a completion block to get the response from the SDK about the submitted transaction and cancelation block to execute the cancel action inside the SDK.

-    d)	The `EMVTransactionType` should be mentioned in the `AnetEMVTransactionRequest`.
+    f)	The `EMVTransactionType` should be mentioned in the `AnetEMVTransactionRequest`.
 Refer to the _AnetEMVTransactionRequest.h_ file for all the available enums to populate.

-    e)	After creating all the required objects, call one of the following method of AnetEMVManager and submit the transaction.
+    d)	After creating all the required objects, call one of the following method of AnetEMVManager and submit the transaction.

     #### Quickchip Transaction